RazCrimson/Chatto/README.md

 Chatto is a simple chat application that allows one to one messaging with end-to-end encryption using [Elliptic-curve Diffie–Hellman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman).

+* Server - a Flask based web application that uses [SocketIO](https://socket.io/) to send and receive message from the client.
+* Client - is just a simple CLI based interface to send, receive and view the messages from the server.

+## Tools and technology used

+* Database - MongoDB
+* Cryptoraphic Algorithms - SHA256, AES 256-bit(CBC), bcrypt and ECDH with NIST521p curve.

 ## Setting up the Environment

 ### Cloning the Respository